bigcommerce/dev-docs/markdown/stencil-docs/getting-started/authentication-and-tokens.md

 <!-- theme: error -->

-> There is no way to re-display this pop-up after selecting Done, so be sure to securely store the credentials before leaving this screen.
+> Note: After completing the below process, there is no undo.
+The following process completely deletes the selected account(s), revoking the corresponding token(s).

 </div>
 </div>